hiromoo/aisp_protocol/README_en.md

 }
 ```

-Use this definition to generate a functional ToDo application.
+Use this definition to generate a working ToDo app.

 ### Use Cases

-This protocol can be applied in the following scenarios:

 - Automatic UI and logic generation by AI
 - Conversational app design and validation
-- Semantic structure exchange between multiple AI agents
+- Semantic structure exchange between multiple AIs

 ## 🛠 How to Generate an App from an AISP Definition